torvalds/linux/Documentation/driver-api/usb/URB.rst

 You may free an urb that you've submitted, but which hasn't yet been returned to you in a completion callback.
-It will automatically be deallocated when it is no longer in use.
+It will automatically be deallocated when it is yes longer in use.

 What has to be filled in?